Cultural differences between Toronto and Mississauga are evident at land use planning meetings

 Among the speakers at the latter meeting were Ward 1 Councillor Jim Tovey and Major Bonnie Crombie among other City of Mississauga officials.
 I audio recorded the entire event, and video recorded key segments.
 Nobody questioned, for a moment, what I was doing there, and asked me if I had permission to record.

-Everybody could quickly figure out, that is, that Jim Tovey liked the fact I was writing detailed posts about innovative, community-driven, Mississauga-based projects, such as the Lakeview Waterfront Connection project and equally innovative redevelopment projects in Port Credit.
+Jim Tovey liked the fact I was writing detailed posts about innovative, community-driven, Mississauga-based projects, such as the Lakeview Waterfront Connection project and equally innovative redevelopment projects in Port Credit.

 Land-use planning meetings in Toronto and Mississauga